The Magnus Protocol 40 - Public Image

 Once upon a time,

-I believe that is how you started, yes.
+I believe that is how you start them, yes.

 It did not know who made it, for it did not yet know anything.